Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Stage 3: Focus Group on Potential of CAs to Support Behavioral Sleep Medicine Broadly

-Conversational VAs have potential to go beyond supporting sleep diary intake and visualization; they could also play an active role before, during, and after CBT interventions.
+Conversational VAs have potential to go beyond supporting sleep diary intake and analytics; they could also play an active role before, during, and after CBT interventions.
 We identified four sub-themes: